 I laugh now to imagine I might read the book in a long afternoon and then convey all I learned to others.
 I was on a timeline that in itself denied all the book would teach me.
 What can I know – at all – if I do not stop, if I do not listen, if I do not learn from the creek?

-So I decided to do something outside my gift-mix: letting go.
+So I decided to do something outside my gift-mix: let go.
 Maybe there would be something to say after I was quiet for a long time, if I took notes, if I just listened before saying anything.
 So that's what I'm going to do.
 I am going to read Tinker Creek at a slow pace throughout the year.
 Yes, I will write before I know much – that's what writers do.
 But I look forward to the journey and hope some others will join me on it.

 Dillard is rightly a celebrated American author.
 I think I will find the journals which unveiled Tinker Creek 50 years ago – much like the Scripture she repeatedly invokes – uncover the reader in turn.
 That's what art is supposed to do, and great art all the more.
 I bet Pilgrim does a good job of this unveiling, and I look forward to finding out if I am right.